 Below are the 2016 Hampton Roads Pride Scholarship Recipients.
 We are proud of all of our applicants and wish them all the best as they pursue their dreams.

-Dorothy Lawless Edwards, winner of the Dulhaz Mannan Scholarship, was born and raised right here in Norfolk, where she raised her four children, Erin, Seth, Andrew and Sara, and where her grandson Wesley is being raised now.
+The winner of the Dulhaz Mannan Scholarship, Dorothy was born and raised right here in Norfolk, where she raised her four children, Erin, Seth, Andrew and Sara, and where her grandson Wesley is being raised now.
 She loves serving her community.
 Dorothy has volunteered more than 5,000 hours in her lifetime, mostly for schools, churches and sports teams.
 She is currently the vice president of PFLAG, and volunteers at the LGBT Center.
 She is also very active in her faith community of Christ and St. Luke’s Episcopal Church.
 Dorothy graduated from the College of William and Mary in 2014 with a BA in Gender, Sexuality and Women’s Studies, with a second major in Religious Studies.
 She is now a graduate student at Regent University’s School of Divinity, where she is openly gay.
 Dorothy is a certified spiritual director, and is training to be certified as a chaplain.
 Along with her Church, she is in the process of exploring ordination to the priesthood.
 She looks forward to being able to minister however she can to members of the LGBT community who crave the liturgical beauty of their childhood, without anything detracting from that beauty.
 Dorothy loves to have fun, too.
 She has been surfing for forty years, and for many years was the top ranked Virginia female for her age group in shortboard and longboard, even scoring a perfect ten for a sweet tube ride in a Hatteras contest at age 44.

 “I was born and raised here in Hampton Roads.
 I serve as the First Gentlemen at Progressive Christian Fellowship where my life long partner Ronald White is the senior pastor.
 Church is the special part of my life.
 Our church is an open and affirming organization.
 Furthermore, I serve as the Secretary and as the Outreach Coordinator for the ministry.
 In this capacity, I have spearheaded a number of community service efforts aimed at helping persons who identify as gay, lesbian, transgender, or struggling.
 To help you gain a little perspective regarding my passion requires the knowledge that, around age eight, my family (to include me, my mom, and my two siblings) became homeless.
 For several months, we would be shifted from shelter to shelter until a local agency stepped in and helped rebuild my family by providing us a safe and stable environment.